doanthaibao/daily-habit-booter-privacy-policy/privacy-policy.md

 - Provide and maintain the App’s functionality.
 - Improve the App’s performance and user experience.
 - [Add any other purposes, e.g., "Display personalized ads via third-party ad networks."]

-## Third-Party Services
-[Include this if applicable]
-The App may integrate third-party services (e.g., Google Analytics, AdMob) that collect data according to their own privacy policies.
-Links to their policies:
-- [Third-Party Name]: [Link to their policy]

 ## Data Storage and Security
 - We store any collected data securely using industry-standard practices.